 There’s a reason philosophers from Aristotle to Nietzsche were committed walkers: taking a stroll clears the mind, helps you solve problems, and generates insights.
 According to explorer Erling Kagge, walking also slows down time and makes your life feel more memorable.
 And of course moving your body is good for your health.
 So take a short saunter every day, in every kind of weather.

-Journaling is a way to cognitively and emotionally process all the stuff you’re going through.
+Journaling may not be for everyone (it’s a habit I’ve dropped in my own life), but many folks do find it an effective way to cognitively and emotionally process all the stuff they’re going through.
 Writing requires you to think logically and linearly, which makes it particularly helpful for putting things like depression and anger into perspective.
-There’s no right way to journal though: Write about what happened that day; write about what you’re grateful for.
+Journal in a way that works for you: Write about what happened that day; write about what you’re grateful for.
 Write spontaneously; write based off predetermined prompts (we’ve got two sets of these available here and here).
 Write a paragraph; write a single sentence.

 10. Plan Your Weekends